ngsankha/pldi-19-artifact/README.md

 collect the data corresponding to the _Meths_, _Casts_, _Time_, and _Type Errs_ columns of Table 2.
 You can find
 the type annotations for the methods being type checked inside of the file typecheck.rb within each app directory.
 This file also contains the extra method and variable annotations used (corresponding to the _Extra Annots._ column of Table 2).
+We could have put these annotations alongside the code they annotate, but we felt it was more accessible if they are "factored out" into a separate file this way.

 * **tc_noncomp.sh** type checks the application using non comp types (`sh tc_noncomp.sh` will run it).
 The reported number of type casts corresponds to the _Casts (RDL)_ column of Table 2.